 Canon 80D versus Canon T6

-The Canon EOS 80D and the Canon EOS Rebel T6 (labelled Canon 1300D in some countries) are two digital cameras that were revealed to the public, respectively, in February 2016 and March 2016.
+The Canon EOS 80D and the Canon EOS Rebel T6 (labelled Canon 1300D in some countries) are two digital cameras that were officially introduced, respectively, in February 2016 and March 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 80D has a resolution of 24 megapixel, whereas the T6 provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Canon 80D and the Canon T6.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Canon 80D and the Canon T6 are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 80D – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 80D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6 is notably smaller (11 percent) than the Canon 80D.
 Moreover, the T6 is markedly lighter (34 percent) than the 80D.
 It is worth mentioning in this context that the 80D is splash and dust resistant, while the T6 does not feature any corresponding weather-sealing.